Watching the watchdogs: American TV, Gaza and two sides of a ceasefire

 Never in the half-a-century that I’ve been following international news have I witnessed journalism as poor, biased and shallow as that of these US television channels in the past week.
 In fact, what I saw was less journalism aimed at informing audiences on current affairs across the world, and more reality television carefully designed and performed to entertain them.
 In contrast, Al Jazeera and, to a certain extent, the BBC, clearly aspired to achieve greater balance, provide in-depth analysis, include historical context, and humanise all those affected by the conflict.
 Their efforts to provide quality journalism for their audiences only accentuated the shockingly poor performance of the US networks.

-No wonder the American public is so poorly informed on Middle Eastern issues, and the American government keeps failing at its “peace-making” efforts and instead regularly sendsmilitary battalions and flotillas to the region.
+No wonder the American public is so poorly informed on Middle Eastern issues, and the American government keeps failing at its “peace-making” efforts and instead regularly sends military battalions and flotillas to the region.

 So, here is what struck me about the American television coverage of the Gaza ceasefire.
 Please keep in mind that this is not a scientific study, but a list of impressions and observations: